MarkGhebrial/ghebrial.net/content/projects/raytracer/index.md

 # Ray Tracer

 ## CS 130
 I took UC Riverside's undergraduate Computer Graphics class (CS130) in the Fall of 2025.
+This ray tracer was the first project we were assigned in that class.

-In my opinion, CS130 is easily the best computer science class at the entire university.
+In my opinion, CS130 is *the best* computer science class at the entire university.
 It's taught by [Craig Schroeder](https://www.cs.ucr.edu/~craigs/), who is an excellent professor.
 His teaching assistant is also extremely good.

 ## The Project
-The first project in the class was a simple CPU-run ray tracer.
+The professor gave us a project template that included all the code necessary to get started quickly.
+All the boilerplate for input parsing and vector arithmetic was already implemented for us.
+Our assignment was to implement the actual ray tracing math.

 Due to the class's academic integrity policy, I cannot publish the code I wrote for the project.
-I've considered getting around that restriction by reimplementing the project in a different language, but I haven't followed through with that idea yet.
+I could get around that restriction by reimplementing the entire project in a different language, but I don't currently have enough spare time for that.

 Instead, I'll just show and explain some of the scenes that it can render.

-The professor gave us a project template that included all the code necessary to get started quickly; all the stuff for input parsing and vector arithmetic was already implemented for us.
-All we had to do was implement the actual ray tracing math.

-The project is written in C++.

 We started the project by implementing the algorithm for casting rays from the camera, as well as the algorithm for ray-sphere intersections.
 That let us render